populated/punctuation/README.md

 Without the comma _can_ appears to be an auxiliary verb ("Those who can sprint ..."), and the sentence seems in-complete.
 The comma tells readers to pause and thus prevents confusion.
 Also use a comma to acknowledge the omission of a repeated word, usually a verb, and to separate words repeated consecutively.

 * Pam carried the box; Tim, the suitcase.
-* Everything bad tha tcould have happened, happened.
+* Everything bad that could have happened, happened.